Spooky Star Trek

 Torres Has an Encounter With Bleeding Metal

 But like I said, the majority of fans friggin' love Klingons.
 So, Rick Berman tried to squeeze as many forehead-ridges into the show as he could back in the day when he was running things.
-And that was how we got the episode, early into the sixth season of Star Trek Voyager, called "The Barge of the Dead."
+And that was how we got the episode, early into the sixth season of Star Trek Voyager

 B'Elanna Torres is the chief engineer aboard the U.S.S.
 Voyager, and she's also half-klingon.
 Her mother was the proud warrior type, and her human father seemed like he was probably the one sewing up tears in B'Elana's Klingon cheerleading uniform.
 Occasionally, when the writers were out of ideas and Berman shouted from his office that ratings were slipping and they needed a Klingon episode, B'Elanna would run into conflicts with her "Klingon heritage."
 You should read that line as "Sometimes she would worry about whether she was being quite as violent as she could be."